Rounak-28/Unet-segmentaion-Pytorch/README.md

 Implementaion of this model is in `model.py`

 # Data Augmentation
-high quality dataset is pretty rare in the case of biomedical segmented data. there is only 30 images in the training set. since neural networks work better when trained on large enough data, I use various image augmentation methods suggested by the author of the paper e.g `HorizontalFlip`, `VerticalFlip`, `ElasticTransform`, `RandomRotation`, `RandomResizedCrop` etc.
+high quality dataset is quite rare in the case of biomedical segmented data. there is only 30 images in the training set. since neural networks tends to work better when trained on large enough data, I use various image augmentation methods suggested by the author such as `HorizontalFlip`, `VerticalFlip`, `ElasticTransform`, `RandomRotation`, `RandomResizedCrop` etc.

-All of this augmentation methods are in `augmentation.py`
+All of this augmentation methods are implemented in `augmentation.py`

 # Loss Function

-I used `BCEWithLogitsLoss` from `torch.nn` as my loss function
+I used `BCEWithLogitsLoss` from `torch.nn` as my loss function.

 # Training
 I used Adam optimizer with a constant learing rate of 2e-4.